scalar-labs/scalardl/docs/trouble-shooting-guide.md

 ## Prevent inconsistencies
 What is the most important thing for you is not troubleshooting the cause of inconsistency but preventing inconsistency from happing.
 The best way to prevent inconsistency is keeping your system normal.

-We have been doing a lot of verification for Scalar DB and DL even under network partition or random crash of processes to find corner case bugs.
+We have been doing a lot of verification for ScalarDB and DL even under network partition or random crash of processes to find corner case bugs.
 As of writing this, we don't see any inconsistency even under those severe environments, so we assume there will be a lot less possibility of inconsistency under normal environment.
 Thus, the most important thing to avoid inconsistency is keeping your system normal as long as possible with proper monitoring, alerting and recovery processes/tools.